rahulsh1/gcm-sender/README.md

 # gcm-sender
 Java Program that acts as a GCM Server for HTTP connections with JSON payload.

+Note this is not a full implementation and is good for testing purposes only.

 ##### Prerequisites
 1. Maven
 2. JDK 1.7